fcollman/MMSalesforceGsuite/README.md

         "do_remove": true or false, whether you want the script to actively remove members that don't meet these criteria }

+    run setup_groups function to automatically create all the groups that have not yet been created.
+If groups were created before, you may need to transfer ownership of that group to the admin account.

 15. Do a dry run of user creation.
-    Edit dry_run = false, to dry_run = true (~line 109) in script.
+    Edit dry_run = false, to dry_run = true (~line 282) in script.
     Manually trigger script on script.google.com “run>run function>syncGoogleWithSalesforce”
     Wait ~5 minutes for 140 users (till tan box goes away) (more with more users) view> logs to see what would have happened.
+Iterate on fixing data in salesforce till desired resullt is achieved.
     If satisfied, edit dry_run=true, and rerun.
-Accounts should be created, and some group memberships.
+Accounts should be created and group memberships.

-TODO: not all groups have users automatically added to yet.

-    XXXXmentors@ (don’t know how to do this as mentors are not linked to years) Fix missing group memberships, manually add appropriate volunteers to google classrooms if you are using this gsuite feature.
+    Fix missing group memberships, manually add appropriate volunteers to google classrooms if you are using this gsuite feature.
 Todo: make this automated and optional.